sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ## Create API Facades

->**Note:** We recommend you use Google Chrome to access the API Connect WebUIs during the lab
+>**Note:** We recommend you to use Google Chrome to access the API Connect WebUIs during the lab

 Create APIs for each of the inventory, order and AcmeMart APIs.